Emilie Loring: Works

 Most of Loring's books are highly romantic mysteries that focus on a young, independent woman with courage and ideals who finds herself in a tricky situation, relies on the help of a strong, handsome man, and ends up with him at the end of the story.
 Beyond romance and mystery, her books also explore a selection of topics including marriage, love, the work ethic, American patriotism, freedom, and optimism.

 She enjoyed painting pictures with words, often describing the environment, architecture, dress, food, and physical features of characters in exacting and colorful detail.
-In the books published after she died, much the colorful description was left out.
-Another major difference in the books published before and after the author's death is the characters' language, a change for the better.
-In the early books, too many of the characters use American slang, which sounds like it came straight from the early talkies.
+In the books published after she died, much of the colorful description was left out.
+Another major difference in the books published before and after the author's death is the characters' language, shifting away from American slang.